elastisys/compliantkubernetes-kubespray/migration/v2.26/README.md

     ./apply/00-upcloud-clean-tfstate.sh
     ```

-    Configure proxy protocol per LB backend in `cluster.tfvars` (Make sure to keep the same value as was configured before, except for master-api if it was enabled)
+    Configure proxy protocol per LB backend in `cluster.tfvars`.

+    If `loadbalancer_proxy_protocol = true` is present in the cluster.tfvars file, do the following:

     ```diff
     - loadbalancer_proxy_protocol = true